Jake Clarke-Salter: 2021-22 season: Loan to Coventry City

 On 13 August 2021, Clarke-Salter joined Championship club Coventry City on a loan deal until the end of the season.
 Clarke-Salter was a mainstay in the Coventry team in a largely successful loan spell, making 29 appearances for the Sky Blues, with injury hampering him from making more.
-On June 10, 2022, Chelsea announced he was leaving the club.
+On 10 June 2022, Chelsea announced he was leaving the club.

 Queens Park Rangers

-On 17 June 2022, Clarke-Salter joined EFL Championship side Queens Park Rangers on a four-year deal.
+On 17 June 2022, Clarke-Salter joined Championship club Queens Park Rangers on a four-year deal.

 International career

-Clarke-Salter was selected for the England U20 in the 2017 FIFA U-20 World Cup.
+Clarke-Salter was born in England, and is of Irish descent through a grandmother, and is eligible to represent both countries internationally.
+He was selected for the England U20 in the 2017 FIFA U-20 World Cup.
 He played in four of the seven games, but in the final he conceded a controversial penalty that was saved by goalkeeper Freddie Woodman.
 England beat Venezuela 1–0, the first time an England team had won a global tournament since the 1966 World Cup.

 Clarke-Salter made his England U21 debut on 24 March 2018 in a 2019 European Championship qualifier at home to Romania U21; he scored England's second goal in a 2–1 victory.

 Clarke-Salter was named as captain of the England Under-21 side ahead of the European Championship finals.